Camping in a natural environment is the reason we camp, right? Even in an RV, but especially in a tent.

-Kelly Park is very busy on weekends in summer with lines building after 10 a.m. on local roads, but campers have a private entrance.
+Kelly Park is very busy on weekends in summer with lines building after 10 a.m. on local roads, but campers have a separate entrance.

-The basic rate is $23 per night for a campsite, with discounts for seniors and Orange County residents.
+The basic camping rate is $23 per night for out-of-county residents, with discounts for seniors and Orange County residents.
 Reservations can be made up to 45 days in advance by telephone, 407-889-4179, with a MasterCard or Visa.

 Kelly Park/Rock Spring (Orange County), 400 East Kelly Park Road, Apopka; 26 campsites (tent or RV), $23 per night (discounts for seniors and Orange County residents); Rest rooms with showers; Fire ring with grill, table, water and electric at every site; Dump station; Swimming, wading, tubing in spring; Kayak, canoe rentals and launch outside park; No pets, no alcohol, no weapons.
 Call 407-889-4179 weekdays for reservations up to 45 days in advance.
 Reservations guarantee a site but site selection is first come, first served.
 38 miles to Disney World; 30 miles to Universal Studios.
 View map